bingson/WinGolems/Readme.md

  <ul>
    <li>
      <p><b> Option 1 ZIP: </b></p>
-     <p>    This option requires the installation of <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">Git</a> and is recommended if you want to make contributions and update your local repo with new versions via git pull.
+     <p>    Recommended if you want to make contributions and regularly update your local repo with new versions via git pull.
-     <p>    To download this project through git, run
+     <p>    This option requires the installation of Git, if you don't have it.
+To download this project through git run the command

 ```
 git clone https://github.com/bingson/WinGolems.git